Feuer History, Family Crest & Coats of Arms

 The surname Feuer was first found in Austria, where the family gained a significant reputation for its contributions to the emerging mediaeval society.
 The name became prominent as many branches of the family founded separate houses and acquired estates in various regions, always elevating their social status by their great contributions to society.
 Individual bearers of the name first mentioned in ancient chronicles include Pertholt der Feurer in the Sonnenberg monastery around 1350.

-Important Dates for the Feuer family
+Early History of the Feuer family

 This web page shows only a small excerpt of our Feuer research.
 Another 205 words (15 lines of text) covering the years 1297 and 1702 are included under the topic Early Feuer History in all our PDF Extended History products and printed products wherever possible.